harshesh21/MachineLearning/README.md

   "predicted_price": 389896.90
 }
 ```
-*(If a zip code is provided that was not present in the training data, the API will return a warning flag and default to base market logic).*
+*(If a zip code is provided that was not present in the new training data, the API will return a warning flag and default to base market logic).*